-Bottom Line: “We don’t have the published number yet,” Chow told the board.
+Bottom Line: “We don’t have the published number yet,” Chow told fellow board members.

-In the silence that followed, Young turned to auditor Askew and said he hoped her department would examine DPW’s recent water loss.
+In the silence that ensued, Young turned to auditor Askew and said he hoped her department would examine DPW’s recent water loss.

 “It’s not scheduled,” Askew replied, “unless you want to do this.”